-Typical defects that may trigger cracks in walls include any one or a combination of:
+Typical defects that may trigger cracks include any one or a combination of:

-Before fractured walls can be repaired the cause of the fracture needs to be established and eliminated.
-Generally repair strategies fall into one of two categories:
+Generally crack repair strategies fall into one of two categories:

 Sub-structure repairs may include underpinning or piling.

-Superstructure reinforcement generally includes structural repairs accomplished by the insertion of helical bars that form retrofitted brick beams or are used for crack stitching.
-Replacement wall ties and restraints tie cavity walls or separating façade walls whilst resin injection systems efficiently fill and seal cracks in walls
+Superstructure reinforcement generally includes structural repairs accomplished by the insertion of helical bars that form retrofitted brick beams or crack stitching systems Replacement wall ties and restraints tie cavity walls or separating façades, whilst resin injection products efficiently fill and seal cracks in walls

-Once the cause of the fracturing has been eliminated then all that is required is to reinforce the cracked masonry so that it once again acts as a composite structural unit.
-Crack repair techniques include mechanical brick stitching and crack injection resins, whilst various tie and restraint systems help to transmit and share loads.
+After resolving the source of faults or weakness, fill the cracks and reinforce the zone of brickwork that has fractured to ensure once again it performs like an integrated structural unit.
+Crack repair techniques include mechanical brick stitching and crack injection resins, whilst various tie and strapping systems help to constrain further movement by transferring and sharing loads.